gatsbyjs/gatsby/docs/blog/gatsbygram-case-study/index.md

 Modern JavaScript websites are too complex to rely on developers always configuring things correctly.
-Gatsby simplifies website development by extracting configuration out of your site moving it into the framework and community plugins.
+Gatsby simplifies website development by extracting configuration out of your site and moving it into the framework and community plugins.

 You give Gatsby React.js components, data, and styles and Gatsby gives you back an optimized website.